 It is impossible for a RIPE Atlas user, including probe owners, to apply or remove a system tag, or to create a tag that begins with a "system" prefix.

 Probes are re-assessed every four hours for each tag by inspecting certain baseline RIPE Atlas measurement results.
-The lookback period for this inspection is also four hours unless otherwise specified.
+The lookback period for this inspection is also four hours.
+If, for some reason, there are no results from a probe, such as when it has been offline for a while, then no tags will be added or removed.

 Several categories of system tags are assigned to probes:

-These tags indicate whether RIPE Atlas believes a probe works or does not work on IPv4 or IPv6.
-A probe is considered to work on a particular IP version if it has at least one succesful ping result for any one of a selection of baseline targets.
+These tags indicate whether RIPE Atlas believes a probe works or does not work over IPv4 and IPv6.
+A probe is considered to work over a particular IP version if it has at least one successful ping result for any one of a selection of baseline targets.
 It is considered to not work if it only returns failures.

-The selection of measurement targets is diverse in that it includes anycast and unicast servers belonging to different organisations and with different purposes.
+The selection of measurement targets is diverse in that it includes anycast and unicast servers belonging to different organisations and having different purposes.

 - system: IPv4 Works (system-ipv4-works)